probonopd/SystemImageKit/boot/INSTALL.md

 Install
 -------

-Boot Ubuntu Live system and run the following steps.
+Boot Ubuntu Live system (tested with Ubuntu 14.04 LTS Trusty Tahr) and run the following steps.
 NOTE: All data on /dev/sdX will be deleted.

 ```